Troy Drug Possession Lawyer

 Evaluating Evidence & Building a Strong Defense

-- Illegal search and seizure: Law enforcement must have a valid reason to stop and search you.
-If you were searched without a warrant or probable cause, our team can challenge the legality and admissibility of any evidence found.
+- Unlawful Search and Seizure: Law enforcement must have a legitimate reason to stop and search you.
+If you were searched without probable cause or a warrant, we can challenge the admission of any evidence obtained.

-- Unknowing possession: The prosecution must prove you knowingly possessed the illegal drug.
-If you were unaware of the presence of drugs, we can present this as a defense.
+- Lack of Knowledge: Prosecutors must prove beyond a reasonable doubt that you knowingly possessed the illegal drug.
+If you were not aware of the drug’s presence, this is an important defense.

-In many cases, our drug possession attorneys in Troy can negotiate for reduced charges or even case dismissal if weaknesses are found in the prosecution’s evidence.
-When necessary, we are fully prepared to advocate for you at trial.
+When the prosecution's evidence is insufficient or flawed, our drug possession lawyers in Troy can often negotiate for reduced charges or even dismissal.
+When appropriate, we are always prepared to advocate for you at trial.

 How Long Will a Drug Possession Conviction Stay on My Record?